hpc/charliecloud/doc/ch-test.rst

   :code:`build-images`
     Build images from :code:`build` phase, without running the associated tests.

+  :code:`build-unpack`
+    Build and unpack images only.
+By default, build and unpack all applicable images.
+If one or more images have been specified with :code:`-i`, build and unpack those images only.

   :code:`clean`
     Delete automatically-generated test files, and packed and unpacked image directories.